Assistant Professor of Theological Studies

 I joined the Department of Theological Studies in 2008, having completed my doctorate at Catholic University the previous year.

 Prior to arriving at SLU, I taught at several schools in the DC area as well as Christian Brothers University in Memphis, TN.
 I returned to SLU in 2008 and currently offer courses in both testaments.
 At the 200-level, I survey the biblical canon of the Old and New Testaments, reading selections from nearly every book.
-At the 300-level, I explore various themes and issues and also conduct more detailed exegesis of certain passages.
+At the 300-level, I explore various themes and issues in Scripture and also guide my students through detailed exegesis of select passages.
+I am also privileged to teach THEO 100 Theological Foundations as an introduction to the field of theology, and in 2013 I helped pilot the large-lecture version of the course.

-I currently serve as the Director of the Undergraduate Program in the Department of Theological Studies.
-I am also the winner of the Helen I. Mandeville Award for Excellence in Teaching (2012).
+For the past two years, I served as the Director of the Undergraduate Program in the Department of Theological Studies.
+I am also the winner of the Helen I. Mandeville Award for Excellence in Teaching (2012) and the Avis E. Meyer Outstanding Faculty Advisor Award (2014).

 As a native St. Louisan, I enjoy the typical hometown pastimes of Cardinals baseball and Ted Drewes frozen custard, to name a few.
 I am also the proud owner of a basset hound named Stanley, and I have given him his own page on this site, replete with puppy pictures.